-Both role plays and conversations should be marked by the centre according to the instructions and a sample recorded for external moderation.
+Both role play and conversations (prepared and unprepared) should be marked by the Centre according to the instructions and sample recorded for external moderation.

-www.PapaCambridge.com Each candidate role play card contains two role plays.
-The list below gives details of the pwhich the role play cards appear in this booklet.
+www.papaCambridge.com Each candidate role play card contains one role play.
+The list below gives details of the p which the role play cards appear in this booklet.